Accessibility Statement for Heritage Gateway

 To put this into context, in the same period of September 2019, the corporate website received:

 - 639,488 session

 In summary, we felt that fixing accessibility issues with the website at this stage represented a disproportionate burden because resources have already been allocated to building a new offer into the corporate website, where these issues will be addressed.
-The new offer is due to launch in 2021 and this will be tested for compliance against the accessibility regulations.
+When the new offer launches it will be tested for compliance against the accessibility regulations.

 Content that’s not within the scope of the accessibility regulations